Importing small amounts of data on the VM

 Download WinSCP (or any other SFTP client) and start it up.

-The login credentials are also the same, meaning your MEP username and password.
+The login credentials are the same as your VM, meaning your MEP username and password.

 Sharing data with the Hadoop cluster